whitewhidow/gource-live/README.md

 Gource LIVE
 ===========
-Visualize activitiy in a Git repo (LIVE commits!) by polling the repository for new commits and feeding the log of changes to Gource.
+Visualize activitiy in a Git or Bazaar repo (LIVE commits!) by polling the repository for new commits and feeding the log of changes to Gource.